What Ski Boot Size Do You Need?

 Five centimetres.

+That is not a small fitting variation.
 That is a huge difference hiding behind the same number.

 So when someone says: